openprivacy/fennet/_posts/2008-09-07-the-palin-choice-and-the-reality-of-the-political-mind.md

 layout: blog
 title: The Palin Choice and the Reality of the Political Mind
 date: 2008-09-07 07:51:47.000000000 -04:00
+teaser: "A fellow alumnus of mine, George Lakoff argues that the Republican choice of Palin makes total sense if you truly understand the strategy of the Republicans in this election.\r\n\r\nFound on <a href=\"http://mamasforobama.net/democrats-and-reality-political-mind\">mamasforobama.net</a>\r\n<blockquote>\r\n<b>The
+  Palin Choice and the Reality of the Political Mind</b>\r\nby George Lakoff\r\n\r\nThis election matters because of realities-the realities of global warming, the economy, the Middle East, nuclear proliferation, civil liberties, species extinction, poverty here and around the world, and on and on."
 categories:
-- blog
+- politics
-permalink: "/blog/2008/09/07/the-palin-choice-and-the-reality-of-the-political-mind/"
-excerpt: "A fellow alumnus of mine, George Lakoff argues that the Republican choice of Palin makes total sense if you truly understand the strategy of the Republicans in this election.\r\n\r\nFound on <a href=\"http://mamasforobama.net/democrats-and-reality-political-mind\">mamasforobama.net</a>\r\n<blockquote>\r\n<b>The
-  Palin Choice and the Reality of the Political Mind</b>\r\nby George Lakoff\r\n\r\nThis election matters because of realities-the realities of global warming, the economy, the Middle East, nuclear proliferation, civil liberties, species extinction, poverty here and around the world, and on and on."
 ---
 A fellow alumnus of mine, George Lakoff argues that the Republican choice of Palin makes total sense if you truly understand the strategy of the Republicans in this election.

 Found on <a href="http://mamasforobama.net/democrats-and-reality-political-mind">mamasforobama.net</a>